 Call to Order: Kimball called the meeting to order at 9:08 a.m.
 Eastern Time.

-SFPE Canada Updates: During the meeting, Kelly presented updates on SFPE Canada, outlining the roadmap for the creation of an official chapter.
-Kelly highlighted the challenges they are facing as an emerging chapter and provided an overview of their current status and near-term direction, including the possibility of hosting a Canada-focused symposium or conference in coordination with SFPE.
-The roadmap presented spans from 2020 to 2027, illustrating the planned progression of the chapter.
+SFPE Canada Updates: During the meeting, Kelly presented updates on SFPE Canada, outlining the roadmap for the creation of an official regional group.
+Kelly highlighted the challenges they are facing as an emerging region and provided an overview of their current status and near-term direction, including the possibility of hosting a Canada-focused symposium or conference in coordination with SFPE.
+The roadmap presented spans from 2020 to 2027, illustrating the planned progression of the region.
 Kelly requested a vote to approve the governance documents and make a motion so that the Steering Committee could begin work.
 He then opened the floor for questions from the board.

 Motion to approve the SFPE Canada governance documents with the amendment that it be a requirement that SFPE Canada Board members be active members of SFPE as well.
 The motion passed unanimously.